SuperDARN/pydarn/docs/dev/code_review.md

 6. If you want to change a line in the code use a [suggestion](https://haacked.com/archive/2019/06/03/suggested-changes/)
 7. If you wish to comment on several consecutive lines hold **+** down and drag the cursor down to select multiple lines
-8. Once you are done, click on `Finish your changes` or `Review changes` (if no comments made) then comment on any general feedback in the text box
+8. Once you are done, click on `Finish your changes` or `Review changes` (if no comments made) then comment on any general feedback in the text box.
+This should include what type of review you did:
+  - Testing and a bit of code review to find the bug
+  - Code review on style/formatting
+  - Partial code review
+  - Report if you will be able to continue reviewing or want to test the code as well.
 9. Select:
   - Comment: general comments to be fixed up but nothing major

+    !!!
+Note
+        If you did a partial review please select comment.
+Approve is only done for complete reviews or complete testing

   - Approve: everything looks good no changes needed
   - Request Changes: major changes to make